 How often do hotels get PIP?

-As we’ve listed what instances of a hotel can be improved with implementing a PIP, we come to the following question, “How often do hotels do this, and what does it cost”?.
+As we’ve listed what instances of a hotel can be improved by implementing a PIP, we come to the following question, “How often do hotels do this, and what does it cost”?.
 Obviously, a hotel would have to be in an impoverished state to go on a renovation spree with such big expenditures.

 Implementing a PIP does not happen very often.
 These expenditures will definitely increase the asset value of your hotel, and you could forecast what your earnings will be in the future.
 A good PIP could save you from signing up your hotel for a lease.

 How much does an average PIP cost?